joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/25/dining/cook-yourself-a-merry-christmas.html?searchResultPosition=3

 **Minoru Makihara, Who Ran Mitsubishi After It Stumbled, Dies at 90**\
-`He steered the company, then the world’s largest, through the troubles of a collapsing economy, and dedicated himself to building bridges with the U.S.`\
+`He steered the company, then the world’s largest, through the troubles of a collapsing economy, and dedicated himself to improving relations with the U.S.`\
 https://nytimes.com/2020/12/25/business/minoru-makihara-dead.html?searchResultPosition=4

 **David Attenborough Still Has Hope for Our Future**\